centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/monitoring-servers/communications.md

 > If there is a Remote Server between the Central and this Poller, make sure to
 > export the configuration of the Remote Server.
 >
-> From the Poller list, select the Remote Server and click **Export
+> From the poller list, select the remote server and click **Export

 > configuration**.
 >
 > Then check the first three boxes and click **Export**.